guillaumezin/minecraft-server-docker/README.md

 # nukkit-docker
-Files to create a docker for Nukkit Minecraft server
+Files to create a docker for Nukkit Minecraft server.

-For instance for [Nukkit](https://github.com/CloudburstMC/Nukkit) or [PowerNukkit](https://github.com/PowerNukkit/PowerNukkit)
+For instance for [Nukkit](https://github.com/CloudburstMC/Nukkit) or [PowerNukkit](https://github.com/PowerNukkit/PowerNukkit).

 I use it for a personnal Minecraft server, but it could work for many Java web app.